sutoentertainment/sutoen-gamesearch/README.markdown

-# Suto - Game Search
+# Suto - Video Game Search Tool

-This is a third party application allows you to search for games that available in G2A website.

-- Go and get your favourite games: World of Warcraft, Need for Speed ...
+This app will search on the internet websites such as g2a.com to help you reach your favourite games such as World of Warcraft, Need for Speed ...

+## Change logs:
+v1.0.1: Improve code base quality v1.0: Including the games which can be browsed g2a.com website

 [This link][1] is for reaching the app in google play store